codingismycraft/ragit/README.md

 By adhering to these principles, RAGit aims to accelerate the development of effective and robust RAG solutions.

-# Data Pipeline

-A high level view of the pipeline associated with RAGit is the following:

-### Document Collection

-The backend process begins by gathering all supported documents (PDF, DOCX, and Markdown) from a designated directory.
-These documents serve as the foundation for RAG creation.

-### Document Splitting and Database Insertion

-Each document is divided into smaller chunks, which are then stored in the database.
-This process is incremental, allowing for database updates without requiring all documents upfront.

-### Embedding Calculation and Insertion

-To enable vector search, embeddings are computed for each database chunk.
-A dedicated process identifies chunks lacking embeddings, calculates them, and stores the results in the database.

-### Vector Database Construction

-The vector database is built or rebuilt using existing document embeddings.
-This is the step that makes the embeddings accessible for the RAG service.

-### Front End
-The vector database and the front end web service are deployed to a web server making them available to the public.

-### Evaluation and improvements
-The front end collects user information to allow for the evalution of the solution (for example thumps up - down) which results to the backend working on a peridodic re-creation of the vector database, the prompts and other component that might affect the quality of the solution.

 # Installation

 ### Build the virtual machine